Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Completion of the moduli space

 {\it Proof.} Fix a generic configuration of $s$ points $q_1,\dots,q_s\in\R^3$ and consider the corresponding multi-Taub--NUT space $(M_V, g_V)$.
 Pick a direction $e_1$ in $\R^3$ not parallel with any straight line segment $\ell_{ij}$ connecting $q_i$ and $q_j$ and put the corresponding (generic) integrable complex structure $J_{e_1}$ onto $M_V$ from the hyper-K\"ahler family.
-We know that $(M_V, J_{e_1})$ is biholomorphic to the algebraic surface $X\subset\C^3$ given by (\ref{model}).
-However there are at most $2\binom{s}{2}=s(s-1)$ exceptional directions to choose for $e_1$ such that the corresponding complex manifolds are {\it not} biholomorphic to $X$.
+We know from Lemma \ref{komplex} that $(M_V, J_{e_1})$ is biholomorphic to the algebraic surface $X\subset\C^3$ given by (\ref{model}) and there are $s(s-1)$ exceptional directions to choose for $e_1$ so that the corresponding complex manifolds are {\it not} biholomorphic to $X$ but rather to its blowup denoted by $\widetilde{X}$ in agreement with the notations of Lemma \ref{komplex}.